 Msgr.
-Robert Fox Memorial Shelter (Fox House), a shelter for homeless women and children, was opened in 1989.
-Under the direction of Sister Florence Speth, SC, Fox House provides a safe, secure and caring environment for hundreds of families referred by the N.Y.C.
+Robert Fox Memorial Shelter (Fox House), a shelter for homeless women and children, was opened in 1989 by Sister Florence Speth, SC.
+Fox House provides a safe, secure and caring environment for hundreds of families referred by the N.Y.C.
 Department of Homeless Services.

 Families are homeless for reasons such as domestic violence, overcrowding in others’ apartments, evictions, recovery from substance abuse, loss of employment, aging out of foster care system, physical and mental disabilities, and our present economics.
 Whatever the reason, women suffer from the experience and usually enter the shelter as a last resort.
 It is truly the mission of Fox House staff to be a healing presence to the women and children and support them in reaching their potential.